 Instant gratification.
 That’s what we want.
-It’s the thing we’ve grown accustomed to with the rapid growth of technology.
-We place an order, and we expect that order to be fulfilled whether in a few minutes (coffee shop) or a few days (Amazon purchase).
-The virtue of patience is becoming a distant memory and scarce trait.
-We’ve forgotten what it’s like to wait or enjoy free time.
-We expect our days to be stocked full of distractions, deadlines, and multi-tasking, especially at our jobs.
+It’s the concept we’ve grown accustomed to with technology’s rapid growth.
+We place an order and expect said order to be fulfilled in a few minutes (fast food) to a few days (Amazon Prime).
+Patience is becoming a scarce virtue in our society.
+We’ve forgotten what it’s like to wait or have free time.
+We expect our days to be stocked with distractions, deadlines, and multi-tasking, especially during our workweek.
 We want to be busy.
-Without it, we’re left twiddling our thumbs and having a staring contest with the clock on our computer screen.
-The day passes by at the speed of molasses as compared to a furiously fast jet plane when we’re busy.
+Without busyness, we’re left twiddling our thumbs and losing a staring contest with the clock on our computer screen.

 “When you delay instant gratification, you’ll experience long-term satisfaction.”

-This week, I started my first job post-college.
-The first week of any job is always different.
-You’re getting used to your new surroundings, trying to develop relationships with your co-workers and impress your supervisor, and realizing you have absolutely no idea what you’re doing.
-My first few days gave me nothing to occupy my time with… no deadlines, no projects, and no meetings.
-It’s been a lot of thumb-twiddling, ear bud popping and website reading.
-After the first couple days, I felt frustrated.
-Each day felt extensively longer than the last, and I was glancing at my clock way more than needed.
-Then I thought about the root of my frustration: that same privilege of instant gratification.
-In this case, it’s like I had placed an expedited order on some new projects to work on that had a delayed arrival date.
+This week I started my first big-girl job.
+The first week of any job is always the same: getting used to your surroundings, meeting your co-workers, and realizing you have no idea what you’re doing.
+My first few days were boring as heck… no deadlines, projects or meetings.
+It’s been a lot of thumb-twiddling, ear-bud popping and website reading.
+During the first couple days I felt frustrated.
+Each day felt longer than the last, and I kept glancing at the time.
+I knew the root of my frustration: instant gratification.

-I realized that even though we live in a society of quick service, on-time delivery and fast-paced living – it doesn’t mean that we have to get agitated when life sometimes switches to the slow lane.
+I realized that even though we live in a society that prides itself on quick service, on-time delivery and fast-paced living – that doesn’t mean we need to become agitated when life switches to the slow lane.
 Things are bound to pick up at work.
 After all, I am still the “new girl.”
-Soon enough I will be swimming in projects, and before I know it the clock will read 5 p.m. and the workday will be over.
+Soon I will be swimming in projects and the clock will read 5 p.m. before I know it.